princygarg/Entry_Management_System/README.md

 ### INSTALLATION INSTRUCTIONS
--   Clone or download the repo. into your local system.
+-   Clone or download the repo into your local system.
 -   Cd into that root folder you just cloned locally.
--   install all dependencies which are written in the packet.json file, type
+-   install all dependencies which are written in the package.json file, type
     ```
     npm install
     ```